Does your leopard gecko seem on the skinny side?

 Also, stress will make it very difficult for your pet to gain weight and grow.

 When you are looking to fatten up your leopard gecko, work on eliminating the stress in your leopard gecko’s life.

 Young leopard geckos need to have their stress reduced as they are at a critical growing time.

-Eliminate the stress for your leopard gecko by not handling too often.
+Eliminate the stress for your leopard gecko by not handling it too often.

-Handling should occur at maximum two to three times per week and can even be limited to once or twice a week if you notice it causes issues for your leopard gecko.
+Handling should occur at a maximum of two to three times per week and can even be limited to once or twice a week if you notice it causes issues for your leopard gecko.

-In addition to handling, hand feeding is a stressor for your pet, so try to limit this to once or twice a week, depending on your gecko.
+In addition to handling, hand feeding is a stressor for your pet, so limit this to once or twice weekly, depending on your gecko.

 There are many other sources of stress, including an incorrect setup, a dirty environment, other leopard geckos, and even other animals in your home.

 Be aware of the body language and the signals your leopard gecko is sending you, and try to alter your actions to meet those signals.